-In this analysis, it is considered the natural environment as a public good and environmental pollution as an external economy fails the price mechanism to internalize.
-In all three cases, the approach of foreign trade was with the "willingness to pay (WTP)" method and calculated the external costs generated by the degradation of the environment from the responses of respondents in monetary units.
+In our analysis we consider the natural environment as a public good and environmental pollution as an external economy fails the price mechanism to internalize.
+In all three cases, the approach of foreign trade was with the VTP method and calculated the external costs generated by the degradation of the environment from the responses of respondents in monetary units.
 Respondents answered without knowing it was the environment to its original condition and not expect it to return to its original form.
-The quality of the clean environment and therefore the valuation of foreign economic burden are caused by the contamination with personal criteria and with personal endorsement of the value of that public good.
+The quality of the clean environment and therefore the valuation of foreign economic burden caused by contamination with personal criteria and the personal endorsement of the value of that public good.
 In the case of archaeological monuments, residents have built their buildings.
 In case of lakes, respondents have developed an urban way of life around the lakes.
 In the case of industrial units, residents have supported throughout the local economy on them.
-The initial state of the environment is unknown and undefined.
-Also, the natural environment that is altering the original state cannot be determined.
+The initial state of the environment are unknown and undefined.
+Also the natural environment are altering the original state cannot be determined.
 Human works and buildings create new values in the region and therefore the external costs can be measured only with the expected quality of the environment and is not lost.
-Allowances, taxation, and value of land use are calculated solely on the expected image of the landscape.

-Therefore, the Pareto optimal socio-economic lines status is defined according to the new form of environment created after the regeneration of areas and not according to the initial state of the environment.
-Also in Kaldor, compensation should be determined based on the economic valuation of public goods by their own people, who judge based on expectations rather than on the past.
+Allowances, taxation and value of land use are calculated solely on the expected image of the landscape.
+Therefore, the Pareto optimal socioeconomic lines status is defined according to the new form of environment created after the regeneration of areas and not according to the initial state of the environment.
+Also in Kaldor compensation should be determined based on the economic valuation of public goods by their own people, who judge based on expectations rather than on the past.
 The expected form natural environment varies from respondent to respondent and its approach to social welfare units can only be done through alternative scenarios best and worst scenario.
-In any case, the society wants to reach the minimum point of the charge received from the pollution and what can be achieved by the "invisible hand", but the regulation and government intervention.
-History has shown that the charge received by the society because of pollution varies with the socio-economic status of citizens.
-The more low-income residents who are more elastic is the loss of the natural environment.
-The elasticity of citizens deprived of the physical environment or not is measurable size.
+In any case, the society wants to reach the minimum point of the charge received from the pollution and what can be achieved by the 'invisible hand', but the regulation and government intervention.
+History has shown that the charge received by the society because of pollution varies with the socioeconomic status of citizens.
+The more lowincome residents are more elastic is the loss of the natural environment.
+The elasticity of citizens deprived or not the physical environment is measurable size.